mvysny/vaadin-on-kotlin/docs/creating_ui.md

 the `FormLayout` itself, which takes precedence over `MyView`.
 Hence, the `TextField` will be nested inside of the `FormLayout` as opposed of nesting inside of the `MyView`.
 Yet, we haven't defined such a block in the `formLayout()` yet!
 Let's fix that.

-To satisfy the second item, we need the `formLayout()` function to be able to run a block.
+To implement the second task, we need the `formLayout()` function to be able to run a block.
 We need to declare the block in a special way so that any DSL functions invoked from the block will add components into this `FormLayout`.
-Hence, we need to provide a *receiver* to the block which is then picked by the DSL functions such as `textField()`.
+Hence, we need to make the block run with a *receiver* being the `FormLayout`.
+That would make Kotlin to run all nested DSL functions such as
+`textField()` in the context of that receiver (`FormLayout` in this example).

 We will therefore modify the `formLayout()` function accordingly:
 ```kotlin